WohlSoft/Moondust-Devkit-Help/Intro/About.md

 live if it is free, libre, open-source.

 ### The Birth of the Editor
-My introduction wasn't met well by the SMBX community, as they thought it was one another fake and the scum, until some time later.
+My introduction wasn't met well by the SMBX community, as they first thought I was another scammer advertizing a fake SMBX 1.4.
 After completing the initial research, I started the actual development of the Editor on March 24th, 2014.
 The Editor project began as a part of my SMBX Research Works that started some months before.